Board-Certified Veterinarians

 🐾 Adult (1–7 years)

 Minimum 18% protein for dogs; 26% for cats.
 Feed twice daily in measured portions.
-Maintain ideal body condition — ribs should be easily felt but not visible.
-Obesity significantly increases disease risk.
+Ribs should be easily felt but not visible.

 🐾 Senior (7+ years)

-Often need higher protein to combat muscle loss (sarcopenia).
+Often need higher protein to combat muscle loss.
 Joint support with glucosamine, chondroitin, and omega-3s.
-Enhanced digestibility and antioxidants for cognitive health.

 🐾 Medical / Prescription Diets

-Kidney disease, food allergies, diabetes, and urinary conditions all require specific therapeutic diets.
-Never change prescription food without veterinary consultation — incorrect diet actively worsens these conditions.
+Kidney disease, food allergies, diabetes require specific therapeutic diets.
+Never change prescription food without veterinary consultation.

 ⚠️ Toxic Foods — These Can Kill Within Hours

-• Grapes & Raisins — Can cause acute kidney failure.
-Even a small amount can be fatal; the toxic mechanism is still not fully understood.
+• Grapes & Raisins — Can cause acute kidney failure in small amounts.

-• Xylitol — Artificial sweetener in gum, peanut butter, and baked goods.
-Causes severe hypoglycemia and liver failure within 30 minutes.
+• Xylitol — Causes severe hypoglycemia and liver failure within 30 minutes.

 Preventive Medicine Protocols